 About

-Oscar Diaz Studio is a London based design studio working in the field of product design.
+Oscar Diaz Studio is a London based design studio working in the field of Industrial design.

 We believe design stands right between culture and commerce, and culture informs everything we design.

-The studio approach is practical, hands-on, and collaborative.
-We understand design as an iterative process.
+Our approach is practical, hands-on, and collaborative.
 The studio work is characterised by a plain, playful and innovative take on everyday objects.

-The studio doesn’t has a style, favourite material or formula, and consider design as a craft, where a deep understanding of materials, processes and behaviours make a object.
+The studio doesn’t has a style, favourite material or formula, and consider design as a craft, where the combination of materials, processes and behaviours make an object.

-It is the attention to the context where an object will live, that allows us to work at both ends of the design spectrum.
+It is the attention to the context of the project, that allows us to work at both ends of the design spectrum.
 Past commissions include both limited edition pieces (made together with craftsmen) and mass-produced objects, developed in close collaboration with manufacturers in Europe and Asia.

 Profile